weathersmm/InCheckUPDATE/content/terms-of-service.md

 **Your Content.** You may provide input to the Services (“Input”), and receive output from the Services based on the Input (“Output”).
 Input and Output are collectively “Content.”
 You are responsible for Content, including ensuring that it does not violate any applicable law or these Terms.
 You represent and warrant that you have all rights, licenses, and permissions needed to provide input to our Services.

-**Ownership of Content.** As between you and Intellux AI, and to the extent permitted by applicable law, you (a) retain your ownership rights in Input and (b) own the Output.
+**Ownership of Content.** As between you and InCheck, and to the extent permitted by applicable law, you (a) retain your ownership rights in Input and (b) own the Output.
 We hereby assign to you all our rights, title, and interest, if any, in and to Output.

 **Similarity of Content.** Due to the nature of our Services and artificial intelligence generally, output may not be unique, and other users may receive similar output from our Services.
 Our assignment above does not extend to other users’ output or any Third Party Output.